| Title: | Machine Learning Benchmark Problems |

 Source: Jason Catlett of Basser Department of Computer Science; University of Sydney; N.S.W.; Australia.

-These data have been taken from the UCI Repository Of Machine Learning Databases (Blake & Merz 1998) and were converted to R format by Evgenia Dimitriadou in the late 1990s.
+These data have been taken from the UCI Repository Of Machine Learning Databases (Blake and Merz 1998) and were converted to R format by Evgenia Dimitriadou in the late 1990s.

 The current version of the UC Irvine Machine Learning Repository Statlog Shuttle data set is available from doi:10.24432/C5WS31.

-This is the data set used by Gorman and Sejnowski in their study of the classification of sonar signals using a neural network [1].
+This is the data set used by Gorman and Sejnowski (1988) in their study of the classification of sonar signals using a neural network.
 The task is to train a network to discriminate between sonar signals bounced off a metal cylinder and those bounced off a roughly cylindrical rock.

 Each pattern is a set of 60 numbers in the range 0.0 to 1.0.
 Each number represents the energy within a particular frequency band, integrated over a certain period of time.
 The integration aperture for higher frequencies occur later in time, since these frequencies are transmitted later during the chirp.